-One of the most debilitating pains that someone can experience is sciatica.
+Getting into a car crash doesn’t always cause a whiplash injury.
+Sometimes, it can cause one of the most debilitating pains that someone can experience called sciatica.
 If you can imagine having some taking a screwdriver and putting it into a raging fire, and then each time you move wrong, they stab it into your backside.
 That should give you a fairly decent mental picture of what sciatica feels like.
 Unfortunately, the pain doesn’t always stay in the glutes.
 The pain often shoots down through your legs, sometimes all the way to your toes.
 If you are interested in learning some stretches that can help eliminate that pain, then stay tuned.

 I have seen a number of different stretches out there that claim that they are for the sciatic nerve, and while they do stretch the Piriformis muscle, the efforts tend to be distributed through surrounding muscles that prevent the maximum stretch needed, which leaves the sciatic pain, lingering.